Chahrazed-l/AgentBPMS/README.md

-# AgentBPMS
+# About AgentBPMS project

+The main idea of this project is to imitate the behaviors of human resource involved in the execution of business processes.
+To do so, we used the agent technology to model and simulate the resource behaviors.
+In its current version the project supports the multi-tenant bonita platform.
+Indeed each tenant involves many users and each user represents an agent.
+The context of use: provide an experimental environment close to the reality in terms of user behaviors in order to evaluate some migration stragies of BMPS tenants from an infrastructure to another.

+########The Agent-based simulator

-the simulator contains two agent types which are as follows:
+the implimented simulator contains two agent types which are as follows:

-- The AgentUser: The behavior of the agent is simple:
+**The AgentUser**:

+This Agent class represents a simple behavior of a human resource involved in the execution of a process:

-  - connect to the BPMS platform
+  * connect to the BPMS platform
-  - retrieve tasks(per page) as well as the total number of tasks within the tenant.
+  * retrieve tasks(per page) as well as the total number of tasks within the tenant.
-  - Auto assign a task for himself
+  * Auto assign a task for himself
-  - Execute the task.
+  * Execute the task.

+**The dummy Agent**:

--The dummy Agent: This agent is used to stop/restart AgentUser during the migration Process.
+This agent is used to control the users within a tenant.
+It can stop and restart agents respectively before and after the migration of a tenant.

 # The simulator takes as input: